vishvAsa/sanskrit/vyAkaraNam/whitney/07_Chapter_III_EUPHONIC_COMBINATION.md

 188\.
 Once more, in the Veda, the same alteration, both of an initial and of a final s, is not infrequent even between the words composing a sentence.
-The cases are detailed in the Prātiçākhya belonging to each text, and are of very various character.
+The cases are detailed in the Prātiśākhya belonging to each text, and are of very various character.
 Thus:

 a\.
 The initial s, especially of particles; as ū ṣú, hí ṣma, kám u